philipce/nifty/README.md

 ## Contributing

 All contributions are welcome—whether suggestions, submissions, requests, or whatever!
 If you think of a nifty feature we ought to have, let us know.
+If you'd like to contribute, but aren't sure exactly what, visit the [status page](Documents/Status.md) for ideas--a lot of things that wouldn't require a great deal of time or expertise remain unimplemented or untested!

 To contribute code to this project: